UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do solar panels really come with government checks?

-No. While the government offers tax credits that can reduce your tax liability, there is no program that mails “free money” checks to homeowners for installing solar panels.
-Offers claiming to be “fully free government solar” are almost always scams.
+No. While the government offers excellent tax credits that can reduce your tax liability, there is no program that mails “free money” checks to homeowners just for installing solar panels.
+Offers claiming to be “fully free government solar” are almost always scams designed to trap you in an unfavorable contract.

 About the Author